 The Cost of Concrete Corrosion

-Reinforced steel structures must be tested regularly to detect and prevent corrosion, which is a costly process, especially when taking into account the number of bridges, tunnels, and buildings built using reinforced concrete between the 1950s and 1970s.
-As a structure gets older, the risk of corrosion in the reinforcing steel gets higher and requires more frequent testing as well as repairs to eliminate damage and slow down the corrosion process.
+Reinforced concrete structures must be tested regularly to detect and prevent corrosion.
+However, this is a costly process, especially considering the number of bridges, tunnels, and buildings built using reinforced concrete between the 1950s and 1970s.
+As a structure gets older, the risk of corrosion in the reinforcing steel gets higher, and the structure requires more frequent testing as well as repairs to eliminate damage and slow down the corrosion process.

-Since concrete is the most-used manufactured material worldwide, the industrialized world could be facing billions of dollars in testing and repair.
-In Switzerland alone the annual cost of repairs could amount to between $6.6 billion and $26.3 billion CAD.
-When taking this information into consideration, it is extremely important to accurately assess the condition of reinforced concrete structures, whether or not repairs are immediately required.
+Since concrete is the most widely used manufactured material globally, the industrialized world faces billions of dollars in concrete testing and repair costs.
+In Switzerland alone, the annual cost of repairs can amount to between 6.6-26.3 billion CAD.
+When taking this information into consideration, it is extremely important to accurately assess the condition of reinforced concrete structures in order to decide if repairs are required immediately.

 New Corrosion Detection Technology

-Although high-alloy steel is a great way to prevent corrosion, normal reinforcing steel has been the norm and is present in the majority of reinforced concrete today.
-As buildings age and corrosion causes damage to concrete, engineers are looking for more effective ways to test for corrosion and cut costs associated with testing.
+Although high-alloy steel is a great way to prevent corrosion, normal reinforcing steel has been the norm and is present in the majority of today's reinforced concrete structures.
+As buildings age and concrete corrodes, engineers keep searching for cheaper, more effective ways to test for corrosion.

-Among newer systems, the iCOR ™ mentioned above measures the electrical response of the rebar inside the concrete.
-One advantage to this testing method is that it does not require a connection to the reinforcement, which places it among the most convenient corrosion rate measurement devices in the field and offers an innovative research tool for laboratory studies.
-It allows engineers to have a very comprehensive understanding of the quality and corrosion of the concrete and can provide them with information necessary to have decisions regarding rehabilitation and repair of concrete structures.
+Among newer systems, the iCOR® (mentioned above) measures the electrical response of the rebar inside the concrete without a physical connection to the rebar.
+For this reason, it is among the most convenient corrosion rate measurement devices in the field and offers an innovative research tool for laboratory studies as well.
+It gives engineers a comprehensive understanding of concrete quality and the level of corrosion; ultimately, it allows them to make faster, more informed decisions when it comes to rehabilitation and repair.

 In 2017 alone, two new systems have been introduced, one of which is mounted on a small skid-steer robot, the other of which is mounted in a cart that can be towed along a roadway.
 Both of these corrosion detection systems make use of machine learning technology and don’t require any sort of destructive intervention to gather results.
 The robot-mounted system utilizes ground penetrating radar and electrical resistivity sensors to locate any corrosion of steel or deteriorating concrete in bridges and structures.
 It is also fully autonomous and has proved to be faster and more accurate than human inspectors.

-As technology advances and new methods are developed, methods for testing corrosion rate in concrete become more advanced, efficient, and cost effective.
+As technology advances and more and more NDT methods are developed, concrete testing will become more advanced, efficient, and cost effective.